The Best Glucose Monitors For Dogs in 2022

 Q: What should a dog's glucose level be?

 It is vital to regularly monitor your dog's glucose levels if they have diabetes - but it isn't just about monitoring, it's about understanding the results.
 A healthy dog should have around 100–250 mg/dL but this can differ throughout the day, diabetic dogs will have different glucose levels - usually around 90-216 mg/dl in a 24 hour period.
 There are many factors that can affect blood glucose levels and these include: stress, weight gain or weight loss, a change in an exercise regime, medication, disease (other than diabetes), and progesterone.
 Your veterinarian should be made aware of any changes in diet/exercise if you have a diabetic pet.
+Take a look at our review of the best food for diabetic dogs.

 Q: Where is the best place to take blood from a dog?